aidenkatsura/SwipeFight/reports/LivingDocument.md

 After implementing each feature, we should have outside members test our app and give feedback on bugs, unintuitive UX or app interactions, or any additional desired changes

 ### Documentation Plan
+__User Guide__ outlines:
+  - How to login/sign up
+  - How to navigate tabs
+  - How to change profile information
+  - How to swipe/filter
+  - Steps to take after matching
+  - How to contact us

 ## Software Architecture
 ### Identify and describe the major software components and their functionality at a conceptual level